 Over the last couple of weeks my back garden has just got noisier and noisier.
 At times I think I must be living in the middle of the jungle.
-It’s only when I remind myself that Coles supermarket is just five minutes down the road that I realised I’d don’t.
+It’s only when I remind myself that Coles supermarket is just five minutes down the road that I realise I’d don’t.

 Last night, as the noise became overwhelming, I decided to grab my camera and go out and explore the deepest, darkest depths of my own back garden.